 - Any US resident that plays in a qualified USFT tournament

-- USFT qualifying tournaments are 50ss Malifaux tournaments that follow the current tournament format (Gaining Grounds or base rule book).
+- USFT qualifying tournaments are 50ss Malifaux tournaments that follow the current Gaining Grounds (GG) document.
 Tournaments must be a minimum 3 rounds with at least 8 players playing in all rounds and announced to the public 10 days in advance.

 - When is it?